praveenpuglia/shadow-dom-in-depth/README.md

 ### Which styles to put in shadow DOM ?

-The purpose of having styles inside a shadow DOM is to just have default styles and provide hooks via CSS custom properties so component users can make changes to those default styles via, CSS custom properties (a.k.a CSS variables)
+The purpose of having styles inside a shadow DOM is to just have default styles and provide hooks via CSS custom properties so component users can make changes to those default styles via, [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (a.k.a CSS variables).

 ```html
 <business-card>